DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_ym.md

 ## Compute resources options

-* <p class="parameter">resources</p>
+<span class="parameter">resources</span>
 Computing resources to use, specifically the number of threads used for parallel jobs.
 Specified by the following three parameters:

-  - <p class="parameter">threads_high</p> Integer, Default: 1
+  - <span class="parameter">threads_high</span> `Integer`, Default: 1<br>
     Number of threads used for high intensity computing tasks.
     For each thread, there must be enough memory to load your MuData object which was created in the preprocessing step of the workflow.
-        </p><br>

-  - <p class="parameter">threads_medium</p> Integer, Default: 1
+  - <span class="parameter">threads_medium</span> `Integer`, Default: 1<br>
-        <p>Number of threads used for medium intensity computing tasks.
+    Number of threads used for medium intensity computing tasks.
     For each thread, there must be enough memory to load your mudata and do computationally light tasks.
-        </p><br>

-  - <p class="parameter">threads_low</p> Integer, Default: 1
+   - <span class="parameter">threads_low</span> `Integer`, Default: 1<br>
-  	    <p>Number of threads used for low intensity computing tasks.
+  	 Number of threads used for low intensity computing tasks.
      For each thread, there must be enough memory to load text files and do plotting, requires much less memory than the other two.
-        </p><br>

-  - <p class="parameter">threads_gou</p> Integer, Default: 2
+ - <span class="parameter">threads_gou</span> `Integer`, Default: 2<br>
-        <p>Number of gpu used for computing tasks.
+   Number of gpu used for computing tasks.
    For each thread, there must be enough memory to compute the tasks above.
 (ASKKKKKKKKKKKKKKK)

-* <p class="parameter">condaenv</p> String
+<span class="parameter">condaenv</span> `String`<br>
   Path to conda environment that should be used to run panpipes.
   Leave blank if running native or your cluster automatically inherits the login node environment

 ## Loading and merging data options
 ### Data format

-* <p class="parameter">sample_prefix</p> String, Default: "test"
+<span class="parameter">sample_prefix</span> `String`, Default: test<br>
 Prefix for the sample that comes out of the filtering/ preprocessing steps of the workflow.

-* <p class="parameter">preprocessed_obj</p> String, Mandatory parameter
+<span class="parameter">preprocessed_obj</span> `String`, Mandatory parameter<br>
  Path to the output file from preprocessing (e.g. ../preprocess/test.h5mu).
  Ensure that the submission file must be in the right format and that the right path is provided.

 ### Batch correction

-* <p class="parameter">rna:</p>
+<span class="parameter">rna:</span>
   Batch correction is specified by the following parameters:

-   - <p class="parameter">run</p> Boolean, Default: True
+  - <span class="parameter">run</span> `Boolean`, Default: True<br>
-        <p>Defines if you want the batch correction to run
+    Defines if you want the batch correction to run

-          </p><br>
-   - <p  class="parameter">tools</p> String (comma-separated), Default: harmony,bbknn,scanorama,scvi
+  - <span class="parameter">tools</span> `String` (comma-separated), Default: harmony,bbknn,scanorama,scvi<br>
-          <p>Defines the method used to run batch correction, multiple can be selected.
+    Defines the method used to run batch correction, multiple can be selected.
     choices: harmony,bbknn,scanorama,scvi

-           </p><br>
-    - <p class="parameter">column</p> String (comma-separated), Default: sample_id
+   - <span class="parameter">column</span> `String` (comma-separated), Default: sample_id<br>

      The column you want to batch correct on, if a comma-separated list is specified then all will be used simultaneously

   ### Harmony arguments

-- <span class="parameter">harmony:</p>
+- <span class="parameter">harmony:</span>
     Basic parameters required to run harmony:

     - <span class="parameter">sigma</span> Float, Default: 0.1<br>